 After the brussel sprouts have finished roasting, add to a large bowl then top with the bacon Dijon sauce and mix well. **Disclaimer: It might be hard not to just dive in and eat the whole bowl before you let anyone else have a bite 😉

-Bacon Honey Dijon Brussel Sprouts are a decadent and delicious side dish worthy of being its own meal.
+These brussel sprouts are a decadent and delicious side dish worthy of being its own meal.
 Honey Dijon sauce mixed with crispy bacon, roasted brussel sprouts and topped with walnuts is tangy, crispy, sweet, and addictive with every bite!
 Make this as a side, or serve as your main meal.
 This makes for delicious left overs too!!
-Only 22 carbs, 166 calories, and 5 Weight Watchers SmartPoints for 1 cup!
+2 Weight Watchers SmartPoints for 1 cup!

 I hope you enjoy these bites of flavor!